Learn how to eliminate supply chain risks & drive customer retention with intelligent buffer management

 Nowadays, businesses are required to offer same-day shipping to not only meet escalated demand for goods but also fulfill customer’s expectations of faster delivery.
 As end-of-year projections will startle businesses with high demands, an efficient system to fulfill it is needed.
-Buffer management takes stock of the different variables across the supply chain to mitigate any uncertainty while catering to the fluctuating demand.

-In 2021, the retail sector experienced drastic global inventory distortion.
-The estimated value for out-of-stock items was $1.14 trillion, with only half as much value in overstock items.
 The high degree of potential losses in these projections makes it crucial to mitigate variability and enhance predictability within the supply chain.
 Advanced buffer management tools are the need of the hour while heading into a hybrid work-world with temperamental variability.

 Variability can arise due to a variety of factors such as natural disasters, epidemics, and geopolitical shifts.
 However, most of the variability generated by these factors can be eliminated by addressing supply, management, and demand at regular intervals, through focused solutions.

-1. Supply Variability:
+1. Supply Variability

 Supply variability can occur at the procurement level as well as in-store inventory levels.
 When demands for goods escalate, insufficient resources for procuring components can lead to unmet consumer demand.
 Parallelly, if the demand slows down, excess inventory can take up expensive storage space in both warehouses as well as stores.

-2. Managerial Variability:
+2. Managerial Variability

-Managerial variability surfaces due to inefficient management personnel and/or processes.
-To ensure reduced variability, it is important to optimize supply chain management for enhanced visibility.
 High degrees of visibility and development of holistic systems ensure that chances of delay in demand fulfillment are reduced and that the supply chain is optimized for risk-reduction.

 3. Demand-driven Variability

 Demand-driven variability impacts every level of the supply chain.
 From warehouse inventory to transport and shipping, demand is the key driver while determining supply chain operations.
 Demand-driven variability arises due to global disruptions, seasonal events, and regional factors.
-However, demand-driven variability can be greatly reduced by demand sensing tools that enable risk reduction.

 A survey by the APQC revealed that 78% of supply chain managers expressed that they frequently faced risks disruptive enough to invite the attention of top-tier executives.
 After a thorough risk evaluation, the frequency of these disruptions goes down significantly.